kolbeyang/CampgroundReservationSite/docs/DesignDoc.md

 > coverage targets, why you selected those values, and how well your
 > code coverage met your targets.
 If there are any anomalies, discuss
 > those._

-Our main unit testing strategy was to flesh out the classes, and then once implemented write out tests then check the coverage using jacoco to determine what other test cases/branches need to be covered.
-For some classes in the model it made more sense to follow Test Driven Development and have tests the fail until methods are implemented, but for the remaining classes in the other tiers it wasn't as feasible.
+The strategy that was used for unit testing was to first have a developer fully implement the backend classes for a specific feature they were working on.
+After this was done, a separate user created the required Unit tests of the project using the Junit and Mockito testing frameworks.
+These unit tests were subdivided based on the three main components of the project: the model, controller, and the persistence.

+After all the tests passed, a Jacoco report was generated to check the coverage of the testing.
+This was used to determine what other test cases/scenarios need to be covered.
+The figure below shows the results of the Jacoco report.

 ![Overall Code Coverage](Code_Coverage.PNG)

+As it can be seen the code coverage 97% was achieved for the persistence, 91% was achieved for the model, and 90% was achieved for the controller.
+The coverage targets that were aimed for were 90% for the controller and persistence, and 95% for the model.
+Although all of the coverage targets were achieved, there were still some untested scenarios that will need to be addressed later on.
+For some classes in the model it made more sense to follow Test Driven Development (TDD) and have tests the fail until methods are implemented, but for the remaining classes in the other tiers it wasn't as feasible.
+Overall, as the project continues, the unit testing will be continually updated to ensure that the code is functioning.